neoliang/cocos2d-x-webview/README.md

 # feature
-1. WebView inherited form CCNode,you can treat it as a node,set position scale etc as your wish.
+1. Inherited form CCNode,which means you can set position ,scale or whatever you want from CCNode.
-2. the inteface of WebView is simple and useful,you just need concern 2 member methods of it
+2. Simple,you just need concern 2 member methods of it

     a. setUrl: the the url you want to open in the WebView

     b.setContentSize: set the size of Visible Area of the WebView: default values are (300,400)

-3. working perfectly on any ResolutionPolicy
+3. Working perfectly on any ResolutionPolicy

 #usage